 15. Create pollen in the middle of your flower.

-16. Once the glue is dry add floral tape to the bottom of the flower to keep it together.
+16. Once the glue is dry, add floral tape to the flower’s bottom to keep it together.

 Thanks so much for joining our little tour.
 I hope you enjoyed this fun tutorial on how to make paper flowers.
-I sincerely hope you can make these fun flowers.
+I sincerely hope you can make these fun crepe paper flowers.